fearocanity/ebtrfio-template/README.md

   - Click on `init banner`, And click `Run Workflow`<p>
   ![Screenshot](https://user-images.githubusercontent.com/91414643/221397447-13ec2f97-6830-4600-87a1-390f7f473d5b.png)

+   > [!WARNING]
-   > **Warning**: We prefer not doing this <sup>(The BOT is already running)</sup>, because it will cause to run the workflow twice when the automatic run was executed. it'll cause duplication.
+   > We prefer not doing this <sup>(The BOT is already running)</sup>, because it will cause to run the workflow twice when the automatic run was executed. it'll cause duplication.
 Instead do [Manually Disable Workflow](#how-to-manually-disable-the-posting)

   </details>